-Rex is an associate in the Vorys Columbus office and a member of the technology and intellectual property group.
+Rex is a partner in the Vorys Columbus office and a member of the technology and intellectual property group.
 His practice is focused on protection of intellectual property rights through patents, trademarks and trade secrets.
 Rex has experience preparing and prosecuting U.S. and foreign patent and trademark applications.
 His experience also includes freedom to operate analysis, patent post grant practice, counseling/portfolio management and contract negotiation.
 In addition, Rex assists clients with advertising agreements and he has significant litigation representing accused infringers in the defense of patent, trademark and copyright claims.

 His notable experience includes:

 - Preparing multiple petitions for inter partes review